-The assignment is to start from published basic TCP Echo Client and TCP Echo Server code and develop an enhanced Echo Client and Server in C or C++ using Linux socket commands.
-Note: this assignment is intended as an easy assignment for all those who have completed CS3516 and done multiple socket programming assignments.
-The enhanced Echo client and server implement an echo protocol while running on different CCC machines and communicating with each other using TCP.
+The assignment is to start from a published basic TCP Echo Client and TCP Echo Server code and develop an enhanced Echo Client and Server in C or C++ using Linux socket commands.
+Note: this assignment is intended to be an easy assignment for all those who have completed CS3516 and done multiple socket programming assignments.
+The enhanced Echo client and Echo server implement an echo protocol while running on different CCC machines and communicating with each other using TCP.